Theory and data analysis of player and team ball possession time in football

 \section{Introduction}

-In sports, clear and simple physical laws are not necessarily directly applicable.
-Nevertheless, as with other social systems~\cite{Castellano, Kobayashi, Buchanan}, sports has recently provoked the development of research in an effort to apply physics ideas and methods.
+Competitive team sports are complex systems involving the collective dynamics of players.
+Owing to weather conditions, situation-dependent changes of team strategy and other factors, a game can be viewed as a noisy dynamical system, and deterministic predictions for game situation and flow are extremely difficult.
+Primarily, the human movement is complex and uncertain, and clear and simple physical laws are not necessarily directly applicable.
+However, at least statistically, it is observed that human movement exhibits a certain pattern or predictability~\cite{Barabasi, Buchanan}, and phenomenological models for human movement~\cite{Helbing, Starnini} have been developed.
+Similarly, social systems based on interaction of people exhibit statistical regularities~\cite{Castellano, Kobayashi}.
+Effective modeling that can reproduce the properties of real data is a major approach to analyze social and other complex systems, and is valid for sports as well.

-Abstractly, sports can be regarded as dynamical systems in which interacting physical quantities vary with time.
-However, noise and random factors in sports make it extremely difficult to make deterministic predictions for game situation and flow.
-Large and precise digital datasets are helpful in providing effective understanding of the complexity of sports~\cite{Anderson, Kovalchik}.
-Football (soccer) is a team sport in which physics research has been considerably performed, owing to its worldwide popularity~\cite{Bottenburg, topendsports} and availability of online datasets~\cite{Pettersen, Pappalardo}.
+Recently, large and precise digital datasets are collected in various sports, which are helpful in providing an effective understanding of the complexity of sports~\cite{Anderson, Kovalchik}.
+In particular, football (soccer) is a team sport on which considerable research in physics has been conducted, owing to its worldwide popularity~\cite{Bottenburg, topendsports} and availability of online datasets~\cite{Pettersen, Pappalardo}.
 Previously, statistical and phenomenological studies on scores~\cite{Heuer, Everson}, formations~\cite{Narizuka, Kim}, and network structures~\cite{Buldu, Yamamoto} in football matches have been investigated using empirical data analysis, numerical simulation, and theoretical calculations.